 To supplement the family contribution (derived from analysis of the information provided on the F.A.F.S.A.), Dominican College participates in a wide variety of aid programs, including grants and scholarships, loans, and work opportunities.
 Every effort is made to equitably distribute limited institutional, state, and federal funds in order to provide access to the educational opportunities at Dominican for eligible students.
-In 2009-10, 97% of the student body applied for and received some form of financial aid.
+In 2018-19, 100% of the incoming freshman class received some form of financial aid.